haberdashPI/vim-multi-repl/README.md

 let g:repl_position = 'botright'
 ```

-## Multiple REPLs
+## Multiple REPLs per filetype
+By default there is one REPL per filetype and project.
+But you can even have
-You can have multiple REPLS for a given filetype and project.
-These are
+multiple REPLS for a given filetype and project.
+These are referred to using
-referred to using numbers 1-9.
-Pass a count to `<Plug>(repl-toggle)` to switch
+numbers 1-9.
+Pass a count to `<Plug>(repl-toggle)` to switch to a specific
-to a specific REPL.
-The `<Plug>(repl-switch)` mapping will open a prompt for a
+REPL.
+The `<Plug>(repl-switch)` mapping will open a prompt for a single number
-single number (1-9) and switch to the given REPL.
+(1-9) and switch to the given REPL.

 ![Multiple REPL video](vim-repl-multiple.gif)